This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 This is one of our favorite dishes to make for meatless Monday.
 It is full of so much cheesy goodness that no one ever misses the meat!
 These stuffed shells are so amazing and the slow cooker makes it quick and easy.

 It is easy enough for busy weeknights but so delicious you will want to serve it for company.
-This is a must try and a great recipe to try that is frugal and easy!
+This is a must try and a great recipe to try that is frugal and easy.
+Another meatless dish that my entire family loves is this Best Meatless Vegetarian Lasagna Recipe.

 - Jumbo Pasta Shells (depending on how many will fit in your pan)